srg-n/electron-steam-2fa/README.md

  3. take a sip of your soy milk
  4. launch steam-2fa-gui (.exe if your platform is windows)
  5. congratulations!!

+ (you may need to use sudo sysctl kernel.unprivileged_userns_clone=1 on linux to run electron)

 ## known bugs